Ma1hT3ach3r/ICS4URubrics/README.md

 * 2: Developer completes iterations 1 through 5 with some bugs or missing functionality.
 * 1: Developer fails to complete iterations 1 through 4, or there are significant issues with delivered functionality.

-### 2. Ruby Syntax & Style

-* 4: Developer is able to write Ruby demonstrating a broad/deep understanding of available language features.
-Application demonstrates great understanding of Object-Oriented modeling.
-Developer can speak to choices made in the code and knows what every line of code is doing.
-* 3: Developer is able to write idiomatic and effective Ruby.
-Application makes good use of Object-Oriented modeling with few gaps in class identification and component extraction.
-Developer can speak to choices made in the code and knows what every line of code is doing.
-* 2: Developer is able to accomplish tasks with Ruby code, but lacks attention to broader design and organizational concepts.
-Developer is not confident in what every line of the code is doing or cannot speak to the choices made.
-* 1: Developer is generally able to write Ruby, but code is sloppy, disorganized, or poorly factored.

 ### 3. Rails Style & API